 Years ago, I started creating my own illustrations.
 I wanted my manuals to display illustrations that struck a balance between simple and clear.
 After studying other illustrators’ work, I began to see the advantages and disadvantages of different styles (realistic, line drawings, photos, etc.).
 However, I also found that even very respected illustrators like Frank Netter of the Color Atlas of Human Anatomy or B.D.
 Cummings from Myofascial Pain and Dysfunction, The Trigger Point Manual, had errors.
-Somehow, the errors in those revered texts both discouraged and encouraged me.
+Somehow, the problems in those revered texts both discouraged and encouraged me.

 As I worked, I realized that trigger points could be activated and de-activated by manipulating nerve endings in joints.
-More than that, the specific way that the joint was displaced determined which trigger points were activated in the muscles that crossed that joint.
+More than that, the specific way that the joint was displaced determined which trigger points were activated.
 Applying this understanding, I made great progress in addressing clients’ issues—even those who had already seen many other practitioners without success.

 So, I started illustrating musculoskeletal anatomy in a way that focused on the local joints of those muscles.
 I put them on a slide show in my treatment room.
 I would glance up from my work and have epiphanies about the anatomical relationships.
 Even those I had worked with for years.

 Supraspinatus is a simple example.
 Note that in this illustration,